Back Pain & Sciatica Relief

-If you are experiencing back pain or sciatica, contact our Bonaire physical therapy office at Warner Robins, GA to schedule an appointment.
+If you are experiencing back pain or sciatica, contact our Bonaire physical therapy office at Bonaire, GA to schedule an appointment.
 Get sciatica pain relief with physical therapy.
 No matter how severe the pain may be, Pinnacle Physical Therapy and Sports Medicine will help you get on the road to recovery as quickly as possible.

 There are a large number of conditions that can result in back pain.
 For example, poor posture, car accidents, and sports-related injuries are just a few of the ways that someone may develop back pain.
 Injury is the most common cause of back pain.
 This can happen in one of two ways: 1) an instant, sudden trauma, such as a car accident, or 2) repetitive use that puts excessive stress on the back over time, such as bending down several times throughout the week to pick up boxes.
 Some other factors that may contribute to your back pain include degenerative disc disease, lumbar spinal stenosis, fractures, herniated disc, osteoarthritis, osteoporosis, and tumors of the spine.